 Spiral Staircase Treads

 Shopping around for the best stair treads is more than a simple matter of finding a step with the right dimensions for your space (though that is a vital component to the decision making process).
-It is of great benefit to you and anyone sharing your space to take the time to really understand the various materials, styles, and other features available for your tread needs.
+It is of great benefit to you and anyone sharing your space to take the time to really understand the various materials (such as different metal stair treads), styles, and other features available for your tread needs.

 Once you know what the options are, you then have a better understanding of what you need to do for either indoor or outdoor spaces, what safety features are necessary for your treads, what maintenance you’re likely looking at for down the road, and what the overall cost is likely going to be to you.
 This simple knowledge base allows you a much better overall shopping experience.